commerceblock/mercurylayer/docs/atomic_transfer.md

-# Atomic coin transfer
+# Atomic transfer protocols

-Protocol for atomic transfer of multiple statecoins.
+## Multiple statecoins

 The purpose of the atomic transfer protocol is to enable two (or more) transfers to be completed in a way that they all complete or none of them do.
 This effectively means that the transfer-receiver function and key update is only completed if both receivers have the correct information to proceed.
 Once each receiver has verified that the transfer message they have received is valid, then the other parties can be allowed to complete transfer-receiver.